rscottjohnson/Burger/README.md

 # Burger
 ### A burger logger with MySQL, Node, Express, Handlebars and a homemade ORM.

-Burger is a burger logger with MySQL, Node, Express, Handlebars, and a homemade ORM.
-It allows a user to add a burger by entering it in the form field, and then allows them to choose to either 'devour it' or 'serve it' again.
+Burger allows a user to add a burger by entering it in the form field, and then allows them to choose to either 'devour it' or 'serve it' again by selecting the respective button.
+Depending on which of the buttons is pressed, the burger is moved to the corresponding side of the screen.

 ## Motivation
 Burger is a full-stack app, which complies with the guidelines of: